mnemnion/imp/Forge/markdown/Orc/Orcish 2015.md

 Orcs in the wild may be presumed to be busy.
 Their inner loop could be quite tight, leaving little time to poll a pin for data.
 The Orcish Cheer is emitted at 360 baud, no more, no less.

 The Cheer consists of the string `W@g!`, which is pronounced `ⱱaaʀχ!`, more or less.
-The response is `@rc!`, typically, and this is pronounced "Orc!" as one would expect.
+The response is `@rk!`, typically, and this is pronounced "Orc!" as one would expect.

 Note that each of these is two slangz long.
 When an Orc makes a slang, the parser simply resets.
 Numbaz get eaten to a certain width and then reset also. 'certain width' being as unreliable as it sounds: I neither know nor care what a comfortable way to break up a numba might be, nor the endianity of the architecture.
 The Orcish language contains only the hexadecimal base, as is proper.